Bira/octopus-carnival/_drafts/wir-mm3-4e-apocalypse-spell.md

 **Reactive Coils** to pull the triggering enemy adjacent to itself.

 The Prison's divine origin makes it a bit reluctant to attack divine characters, and it might be convinced to lend its aid against elementals and demons.
+Their Double Attack ability makes them heavy hitters, and all the long-range pulling they can do makes them excellent at isolating PCs from each other.

 ### Herald of Colorless Fire